safaksrd/aws-devops-2022/devops/hands-on Kohort EU/Terraform/20220409-terraform-03_Data_Sources_Remote_Backend_Provisioners/README3.md

 - Go to the `variables.tf` file and comment the variable `ec2-ami`.

-- Go to the `main.tf` file make the changes in order.
+- Go to the `main.tf` file make the changes in order. self (the current account), or an AWS owner alias (e.g., amazon, aws-marketplace, microsoft).

 ```go
 data "aws_ami" "tf_ami" {